DAY 1: CUSCO CITY TOUR

 DAY 2: CUSCO- PISAC – MORAY- SALT MINES- OLLANTAYTAMBO

-- Accommodations: Tunupa Lodge, Iskay or Alberque Hotels (Hotels not rated in Ollantaytambo)
+- Accommodations: Tunupa Lodge, Iskay or Alberque Hotels (Hotels in Ollantaytambo)

 - Meals: Breakfast and Lunch